DanInProgress/daninprogress.com/content/blog/20220318-k8s-no-jargon/index.md

 - *what is happening?*

-I dug deeper, looked under the covers, and what I found has helped me better understand, describe and apply what I've learned.
+I dug deeper, looked under the covers, and what I found has helped me better understand, describe and apply my kubernetes knowledge.

 The jargon and magic may seem intimidating, but read on and we'll break down the kubernetes API into simple, familiar building blocks.